Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 > Note: in some cases, Kotlin prohibits certain combinations of declaration- and use-site variance, i.e., which type arguments can be used in which type parameters.
 > These rules are covered in more detail [here][TODO()].

-In case one cannot specify any well-formed type argument, but still needs to use a parameterized type in a type-safe way, one may use *bivariant* type argument $\star$, which is roughly equivalent to a combination of $\outV \AnyQ$ and $\inV \Nothing$ (for further details, see [subtyping][Subtyping] and [generics][Generics]).
+> Important: use-site variance cannot be used when declaring a supertype top-level type argument.

-TODO(Specify how this combination of co- and contravariant parameters works from the practical PoV)
+In case one cannot specify any well-formed type argument, but still needs to use a parameterized type in a type-safe way, they may use *bivariant* type argument $\star$, which is roughly equivalent to a combination of $\outV \AnyQ$ and $\inV \Nothing$ (for further details, see [subtyping][Subtyping]).

-> Important: use-site variance cannot be used when declaring a supertype top-level type parameter.
+> Note: informally, $T\langle \star \rangle$ means "I can give out something very generic ($\AnyQ$) and cannot take in anything".

 > Example:
 > ```kotlin